XihongZhou/xihongzhou.github.io/pages/2_project.md

-> Guarantee the long-term reliability of the MPLD.
+> Detect and identify manufacturing defects of the MPLD.
 ---

-> Realize the intelligent processing in the MPLD.
+> Detect aging-induced failures for the MPLD in the field.
+---

+> Run neural network on the MPLD as an novel reconfigurable AI Chip.
+---

+> Implement the matrix computation using MPLD as an edge AI accelerator.
 ---